Clinical Data on Implant Survival Rates

 Avoid Early Implant Failure

-2. Osseointegration is when the bone grows around and secures the dental implant.
+- Osseointegration is when the bone grows around and secures the dental implant.
 Failure of osseointegration can be related to your bone quality, smoking or using other tobacco products, whether bone grafting was used, and the surgical technique of your implant dentist.

-Based on these two main factors in dental implant failure, you must commit to taking care of your dental implants and make a careful choice about your implant dentist.
-At Rice Dentistry in Irvine, we work with a periodontist, a specialist in the gums and bone surrounding teeth, to help ensure that the placement of the dental implant and management of the tissue around the dental implant are both appropriately conducted.
+At Rice Dentistry in Irvine, we work with a periodontist, a specialist in the gums and bone surrounding teeth, to help ensure that the placement of the dental implant and management of the tissue around it is appropriately conducted.

 Renew Your Smile in Irvine with Long-lasting Dental Implants